Label305/Auja/documentation/json_representation.md

 ###DateTime

 A DateTime input looks like this.
 It renders a seperate date input shwowing the date and a seperate time input showing the time and a hidden input field containing the `value`.
-Upon submission
+Upon submission the value in the hidden field is sent.

 ```json
 {